mhorstAK/dice_roller/README.md

 #### Method 2 starting APP
-Forcing add down if app is running.
+Close app if app is running.
 `docker-compose down`

 Builds the image